-Prerequisite: Piano and Organ majors only
+Prerequisite: Piano majors only

 The study and analysis of keyboard music with a focus on prominent composer techniques, forms, and their idiomatic styles.

-Prerequisite: Piano and Organ majors only
+Prerequisite: Piano majors only

 Students who are proficient on an instrument and desire to continue private study during the camp session may do so as an elective option if their schedule permits.
 Lessons are 50 minutes each and individual instruction is available in classical piano and all band and orchestral instruments only.
 Additional cost is $115 per week.